 There are plenty of commercial gym equipment hire specialists out there, but one thing to pay particular attention to is flexibility.
 If you find in your early days that your cross trainers are lying idle while there’s frequently a queue for the rowing machine, it’s useful to be able to make a swap with minimum cost and hassle.

 Rental rather than purchase also makes sense for your premises.
 However, when considering your options, don’t automatically go for the cheapest option.
 You’ll need to consider footfall and ease of access if you want your business to grow.
 Fixed costs (e.g. rental and staff) will need to be paid, even when these exceed fee income.
 Before opening, you’ll also have fit-out costs to meet.
-Managing cash flow is essential, which is why it’s definitely worth arranging a small business account at a very early stage or using programmes like FreeAgent.
+Managing cash flow is essential, which is why it’s definitely worth arranging a small business accountant at a very early stage or using programmes like FreeAgent.

 While starting up your own business can be exciting, it’s easy to become swept up in the practical side of the business, that you forget to lay the right legal foundations.
 If you are moving from a salaried job to self-employment, you’ll need to register for income tax self-assessment.
 You will also need to register for VAT and if you plan on hiring staff, you will need to register as an employer.
 As a gym owner, you are required to follow a host of rules and regulations for providing a safe environment for customers and staff.
 While this can be a lot to take in, UK Active has a wide range of resources designed to help new industry entrants make sense of it all.

-Despite the potential footfalls, opening your own gym can be easy with this guide.
-So if you’re ready to get your business venture off the ground, our company registration packages can help you to take the first step.
+Despite the potential pitfalls, opening your own gym can be easy with this guide.